8 Causes of Transmission Fluid Leaks (and Repair Costs)

 Your transmission may leak because of minor issues or critical ones.
 Despite the type of problem that it is, you should never let a leaky transmission wait.
 Get it checked right away.

-If you wait to get a simple repair done, the problem will get much worse and cost you more money to fix.
-Here are 5 of the most common causes of transmission fluid leaks.
+If you continue to delay a minor repair, the problem will only get worse and cost you more money to fix.
+Here are some of the most common causes of transmission fluid leaks.

 transmission pan leaking